 Has the Original Creditor sold the debt or do they still own it?
 This is very important in determining how to handle or age the debt.
 So how do you determine this?

 Sold Charged Off Debt: Many times the Original Creditor will sell off the charged off debt to a collection agency.
 After doing so, the creditor is to update the account accordingly.
 The report should reflect a zero balance and the status of the account should stop updating up to the date the account was sold.
 When aging these types of accounts, the most important dates are the date of last activity and first date of last delinquency.
 The date of last activity should be the sold date.
 However, it is common to see many violation in this type of entry – most often with the entry still reporting a balance and/or rolling the DLA (date of last activity).
 In order to settle this type of account, you would need to settle with the collection agency that now owns it.
 Keep in mind that the collection agency is likely reporting this debt on the credit file.
 So settling this debt will result in an updated debt and will consequently lower the credit score.

-Charged off debt still owned by the original creditor: These types of accounts will usually update the debt monthly and reflect an outstanding balance.
-Creating an age conflict with the credit score and having a lasting damaging effect.
-Although the first date of last delinquency, still makes the most impact.
-The date of last activity will continue to play havoc on the credit score in spite of the great healer.
-“Time”.
+Charged Off debt still owned by the Original Creditor: These types of accounts will usually update the debt monthly and reflect an outstanding balance.
+Thus, creating an age conflict with the credit score resulting in a lasting damaging effect.
+With this account the first date of last delinquency still makes the most impact.
+The DLA will continue to play havoc on the credit score in spite of the great healer -Time.